Egypt parliament to vote on extending Sisi rule

 His government has been widely criticised by human rights groups for the repression of political opponents.

-But Mohamed Abu-Hamed, one of the members of parliament who pushed for constitutional amendments to keep Sisi in power, is adamant that the changes are a must.
+But MP Mohamed Abu-Hamed, who pushed for the constitutional amendments to keep Sisi in power, is adamant the changes are needed to allow him to complete political and economic reforms.

 "The constitution in 2014 was written under tough exceptional circumstances," he told AFP.

+The vote comes after two veteran presidents were ousted in Algeria and Sudan and amid an escalation of the conflict in Libya.

-Keeping Sisi in power, he added, reflects "the will of the people".
+Keeping Sisi in power, he added, reflected "the will of the people".

+He could not specify to AFP an exact time on Tuesday when the vote would be tallied, saying "debates are still ongoing".

 - 'Authoritarian rule' -